jigx-com/jigx-docs-examples/docs/Components/list/product-item.md

 :::VerticalSplitItem
 In this example, a simple list containing a product-item component is shown.
 Each product contains a title, tag, image, and price.
 The discount property calculates the price after the discount.

-**Examples:
+**Examples:**
-**See the full example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/product-item/dynamic-data/product-item-tags-dynamic.jigx" target="_blank">GitHub</a>.
+See the full example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/product-item/dynamic-data/product-item-tags-dynamic.jigx).
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/didhCaT9vWYQmsSdxiZXT_cc-product-item-simple.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/didhCaT9vWYQmsSdxiZXT_cc-product-item-simple.PNG" size="80" width="1240" height="2500" position="center" caption="Product-item with tags" alt="Product-item with tags"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/didhCaT9vWYQmsSdxiZXT_cc-product-item-simple.PNG" size="80" position="center" caption="Product-item with tags" alt="Product-item with tags"}
 :::
 ::::